-With a 98% naturally derived formula, this shampoo clarifies the scalp while exposing it to ginger, ginseng, and biotin.
-All three of these ingredients stimulate hair follicles, encouraging new hair growth.
-But you don’t have to wait long for results: Other ingredients coat each strand, increasing hair diameter for immediate volume.
+With a 98% naturally derived formula, this shampoo promises to clarify the scalp while exposing it to ginger, ginseng, and biotin.
+Biotin and ginseng encourage new hair growth.
+But you don’t have to wait long for results: Other ingredients coat each strand for immediate volume.

 Thin-haired girls must heed Papanikolas’s first rule: Lightweight conditioner should be applied far from the roots.
 Concentrate on the ends of the hair with this super-light conditioner that just so happens to smell like a fresh breeze.
-It will increase elasticity and strength, saving your strands from breakage.
+It promises to increase elasticity and strength, saving your strands from breakage.

-This leave-in hair treatment includes orange, lemon, fennel, and sugar-maple extract, along with various proteins, to halt thinning and breakage and encourage new growth.
-In a lab study, it increased hair fiber diameter by 8.5% after five treatments!
+This leave-in hair treatment includes orange, lemon, fennel, and sugar-maple extract, along with various proteins meant to halt thinning and breakage and encourage new growth.
+It increases hair fiber diameter by 8.5% after five treatments, according to the brand.

 Everyone knows your scalp is the real target when talking about thin hair.
 It’s the base for new hair growth, after all.
-Your scalp will absolutely drink up the super-moisturizing jojoba oil, and your follicles will kick-start new hair growth thanks to the tea tree oil.
+Your scalp will absolutely drink up the super-moisturizing jojoba oil, and tea tree oil may help kick-start new hair growth.

 There’s little worse for fine hair (or any hair, for that matter) than roughing up the cuticle with a bath towel after showering.
 It can cause some serious breakage, which is exactly what you don’t want.
 This hair turban gently dries your hair to frizz-free perfection, no heat required.

 Want more haircare tips and tricks?
 Don’t miss how one editor permanently fixed her damaged ends.